hobg0blin/artsby/README.md

 You’ll have to run `gatsby build` once to get everything in the right place, but then you can play around with it -

-Run `gatsby develop` to get your development site running, and `gatsby build` to create the final version when you’re satisfied.
+Run `gatsby develop` to get your development site running on `localhost:8000`, and `gatsby build` to create the final version when you’re satisfied - you can test the built version on `localhost:9000` by running `gatsby serve`.

 You can change the styles to your liking in `src/styles.scss`, and if you’re comfortable with Gatsby/React, this is a pretty minimal build that you can add to.